Charlie Chaplin Filmography Continued

 the thief escapes, Charlie gives chase, but the sheriff, by now aware

-Charlie's identity as an escapee, causes everyone to believe that the
+of Charlie's identity as an escapee, causes

-are in league.
-Charlie however, overpowers the crook and returns the
+overpowers the crook and returns the

-to Edna.
+money to Edna.

 When